CAMERA GEAR: Inside our Camera Bags

 Hiking & Miscellaneous Items

-Clothing - On most days, we typically have two jackets (North Face Thermoball insulated layer and an Arc'teryx Gore-Tex rain shell) and a wool hat stuffed in our backpacks.
-More extreme weather will mean bringing along additional supplies, like hand warmers, waterproof/insulated pants, extra socks, warmer jackets, etc.
+Clothing - On most days, we typically have two jackets (an insulating layer and a rain coat) plus a wool hat stuffed in our backpacks.
+More extreme weather will mean bringing along additional supplies, like hand warmers, waterproof/insulated pants, extra socks, warmer jackets, etc. Rab, Patagonia, and Eddie Bauer are generally our favorite brands for coats.
+These are my favorite gloves, which are thin enough to use while operating a camera.

 Hiking poles make hiking over rugged terrain with a heavy pack much more comfortable and less tiring.
 I have had a pair of Black Diamond Z-poles for years and they are fantastic—durable, lightweight, and easy to pack up once the tripod comes out.